- Discipline-specific conceptual knowledge

-Together with our partners from the University of Washington and Fred Hutch, we offer a unique program that supports not just your research skills development, but your professional and career development, as well.
+Together with our partners from the University of Washington and Fred Hutchinson Cancer Center, we offer a unique program that supports not just your research skills development, but your professional and career development, as well.
 Our comprehensive training curriculum covers topics such as grant writing; bioinformatics; leadership and management; interviewing and public speaking skills; and lab management.
 Additionally, we offer training topics for an academic career, such as how to write your teaching statement, opportunities to lecture and more.
 With the changing job market, we are fully aware that more and more postdocs are choosing to pursue careers outside of academia, so that is why we also provide training opportunities for industry-focused careers, preparing you with the business skills needed to thrive outside of academia.

 All of our postdocs are hired as benefit eligible employees.
 Learn about all these benefits.

 With a strong community of over 90 postdocs, who meet regularly to collaborate as well as socialize, we hope you consider joining our institution.